hyperledger/fabric-sdk-java/README.md

 `*************************************************`
 ## *v1.0.1*

+### Git v1.0.1

-This is git tagged v1.0.1 release of the SDK where there is no need to build the Hyperledger Fabric and Hyperledger Fabric CA described below.
+There is a git tagged v1.0.1  release of the SDK where there is no need to build the Hyperledger Fabric and Hyperledger Fabric CA described below.
 The provided docker-compose.yaml for the integration tests should pull v1.0.1  tagged images from Docker hub.

-Later versions of the SDK are NOT guaranteed to work with v1.0.1 tagged images of Hyperledger Fabric and Hyperledger Fabric CA.

 The v1.0.1 version of the Hyperledger Fabric Java SDK is published to Maven so you can directly use in your application's pom.xml.